 November 28, 2022

 Cancer is a life-changing event.
-From receiving the news of a cancer diagnosis to understanding the treatment plan, cancer patients go through many kinds of emotions along with physical discomfort resulting from treatment.
-Pain and fatigue, appetite changes, memory changes all can have an overwhelming impact on the mental strength of the patient – in addition to the physical challenges.
+From receiving the news of a cancer diagnosis to understanding the treatment plan, those diagnosed with cancer go through many kinds of emotions along with physical discomfort resulting from treatment options such as chemotherapy, radiation therapy, etc. Pain and fatigue, appetite changes, memory changes all can have an overwhelming impact on the mental strength of the individual – in addition to the physical challenges.

-Cancer patients experience elevated stress levels and often feel overwhelmed.
-Since cancer treatments may create debilitating side effects and make it hard to go about one’s regular lives, it is not uncommon for patients to think about their own condition and about their loved ones and feel depressed.
+Individuals diagnosed with cancer experience elevated stress levels and often feel overwhelmed.
+Since cancer treatments may create debilitating side effects and make it hard to go about one’s regular lives, it is not uncommon for them to think about their own condition and about their loved ones and feel depressed.

 However, depression is the opposite of what their mind and body need during the time.
 In order to overcome the hurdles of cancer treatment, it is vital to have optimism and determination to face the disease.